akash-ahana/autopilot-fms-be/readme.txt

--in fms collection change fmsMasterID to fmsMasterId -- to keep it 100% Uniform -add proper request payloads to all API's in Postman Collection -THIS IS HUGE -- ADD QALITY RELATED API AND VALIDATION AND LOGIC
+-in fms collection change fmsMasterID to fmsMasterId -- to keep it 100% Uniform -add proper request payloads to all API's in Postman Collection -THIS IS HUGE -- ADD QALITY RELATED API AND VALIDATION AND LOGIC -if task goes beyong planned date/time, status is not changing to OVERDUE.

 --previos task info api send the task id aswell in response , --if it is no {}
 --if scrape is true -- do not create any more task --taskcreationTimeis changed to IST , plannedCompletionTime change that as well to IST -- ADD LOGICS FOR DAYS , VALIDATION FOR HOLIDAYS
+--add step Id for previousStepDetails